GeoffCox/sterling-svelte/src/routes/(app)/components/tooltip/+page.md

 # Tooltip

-A <Link href="callout">Callout</Link> that containing descriptive information.
-A tooltip automatically displays the callout when the mouse hovers over the element.
+A `Callout` that display after the mouse hovers over the reference element.

 ## Props

 HTMLDivElement props are included.

-Callout props are included.
+`Callout` props are included.

 ```ts
 /** When true, the tooltip is disabled and will not be shown. */